joyceeexinyiwang/SCSThesis/ProgressLog.md

 - Girvan, Michelle, and Mark EJ Newman.
 "Community structure in social and biological networks."
 Proceedings of the national academy of sciences 99, no. 12 (2002): 7821-7826. [link](/docs/Girvan-2002.pdf)
   - new approach to detect clustering (communities) in social networks
   - using edge-betweenness to detect community peripheries
-- Kathleen M. Carley, 1990, “Structural Constraints on Communication:  The Diffusion of the Homomorphic Signal Analysis Technique through Scientific Fields,” Journal of Mathematical Sociology, 15(3-4): 207-246. (can't download online)
+- Kathleen M. Carley, 1990, "Structural Constraints on Communication:  The Diffusion of the Homomorphic Signal Analysis Technique through Scientific Fields," Journal of Mathematical Sociology, 15(3-4): 207-246. (can't download online)

 *vocab: centrality (degree, betweenness, and closeless), network analysis, geodesic distance, distance and proximity.*